The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Otherwise, another useful money-saving tip is if you choose to be flexible with your dates.
 Alternating your dates of travel by just a few days, you could be facing cheaper prices of tickets.
 This is because certain days of the week or time of year could increase your cost price of tickets.
 Common times of price inflation is during weekends or during children’s school holidays.

 Edinburgh is equipped with lots of exciting attractions, landmarks, and venues, that every visitor, tourist, and resident can enjoy.
 No matter if you’re travelling with your friends or family, you’ll find something appropriate and exciting to spend your time in the city.
 Enjoy some of the top attractions in Edinburgh like Edinburgh Castle, National Museum of Scotland, Arthur’s Seat, Palace of Holyroodhouse, Calton Hill, Royal Mile, Edinburgh Zoo, Royal Botanic Garden Edinburgh, along with much more.

 Otherwise, if you’re looking to enjoy the leading venues of the city like the top restaurants then enjoy great venues like Aizle, Scotland Meets Sardinia – Pop Up, TIMERYARD, The Kitchin, The Table, Purslane Restaurant, Number One, Forage & Chatter, Wedgwood The Restaurant, Prana Indian Grill Edinburgh, New Chapter, Fishers In The City, and more.
 No matter how you choose to spend your time in Edinburgh you’ll be quickly anticipating your return.

-Omio customers travelling this route depart most frequently from Bristol Temple Meads and arrive in Edinburgh, Elder Street.
+Omio customers travelling this route book their coaches from Bristol Temple Meads to Edinburgh, Elder Street.

 Here are some other resources that might have the information you need